 Multimodal Level of Service (MMLOS) for Prospect Road was evaluated using state-of-the-practice techniques for each mode of transportation.
-The pedestrian score is based on built environment factors that affect walkability.
-The bicyclist score, Level of Traffic Stress (LTS), is based on roadway factors that affect bicyclist comfort.
+The pedestrian score is based on built environment factors that affect bicyclist comfort.
 The transit score is based on factors that affect transit vehicle reliability and built environment factors that affect a transit passenger's experience.
 Performance for automobiles is based on roadway segment level of service (LOS), which accounts for vehicle travel speed, and intersection level of service (LOS), which accounts for vehicle delay at intersections.
 Alternative A shows modest improvements for pedestrians and transit users.
-Alternatives B and C also improve bicyclist comfort (Level of Traffic Stress) and the transit score as compared to the existing configuration and Alternative A. Alternative C which maintain four travel lanes west of Whitcomb Street.
+Alternatives B and C most improve the pedestrian score of Prospect Road by constructing wide, continuous walkways along Prospect Road.
+Alternatives B and C also improve bicyclist comfort (Level of Traffic Stress) and the transit score as compared to the existing configuration and Alternative C which maintain four travel lanes west of Whitcomb Street.